This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 Well, a black columnist for the Los Angeles Times wrote a piece.

-And I explained it to us.
+And I explained it to her.

-And I told her what amazed me was all of the racism that was going on in Democrat primary.
+And I told her what amazed me was all of the racism that was going on in the Democrat primary.

 I can't count the number of pieces written from Chicago to Los Angeles to New York about how Obama was not authentic because he didn't come from the civil rights struggle, that he wasn't down for the struggle.